Marketing that will start a conversation!

 But listen to you with your “Code is Poetry” malarky!
 LOL Am I out of a job?
 Are you moonlighting?

-4. Jordan says:
+4. CategoriesJordan says:

 I hear you CC!
 I suffer Bloglines withdrawal when I’m not connected.

-Rob, “Code is Poetry,” is a Wordpress slogan (printed on t-shirts), and don’t worry, you’re the poet!
+Rob, “Code is Poetry,” is a WordPress slogan (printed on t-shirts), and don’t worry, you’re the poet!

 Steve, I use Basecamp for to-dos and a Moleskine day-timer to keep me organized.
 I don’t know why, but I’ve never been able to really embrace a handheld as part of my day-to-day.
 Having owned a Handspring and a Palm, and all they did was collect dust after the first few weeks of best intentions!
 I guess at heart I’m a paper and pen guy…Still, that little app might have been just the ticket, as it was likely the stylus and the tiny keys that scared me off.

-5. Rob says:
+5. CategoriesRob says:

 I would add a RSS/Feed Reader, I use FeedReader v3.07 but, thats not a ‘Web App’ and I also like